pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 > We'll see if Mastercard lets me chargeback for this shit because they are quite literally stealing my money by not allowing me to do anything with the domain I paid for.
 > hari.recipes cost me $6 on namecheap, and I was able to set up DNS in AWS Route 53 in about 30 seconds.
 I have no love for Amazon, but at least their services work.

 The current app is running on DigitalOcean's $6 VM.
-I tried the $4 option, but the container and its dependencies was just too large to fit in 10GB of storage.
-Further improvements could be made to the docker image size by changing the base image, and tweaking some of the Python dependencies.
+I tried the $4 option, but 512MB of RAM was just not enough to build all of the Python dependencies.

 ### Load Tests

 Thanks to all of our optimization and the simplicity of our app, we should be able to serve a pretty decent number of concurrent users on a small VM.
 I ran load tests using [Locust](https://locust.io/) on my PC.
-I figure that the relationship between performance on my desktop and the cloud VM should be a linear one, directly related to the query duration.
+I figure that the relationship between performance on my desktop and the cloud VM should be a linear one.

 So the ratio of `max concurrent users on my desktop` / `max concurrent users on the VM`, should be the same as `query duration on my desktop` / `query duration on the VM`